18F/guides/content/accessibility/checklist.md

 5. <a href='../links/'>Links are unique and contextual</a>
     * All links can be understood taken alone, e.g., 'Read more - about 508'
 6. <a href='../page-titles/'>Page titles are descriptive</a>
+{% comment %}
+  Removed <a href='../plugins/'></a> from around this text.
+{% endcomment %}
-7. <a href='../plugins/'>Required plugins are linked on the page</a>
+7. Required plugins are linked on the page

 ### Checklist for accessible files
 We also need to create accessible files and assets.
 This includes slides, documents, forms, charts, and diagrams.

 Use this [GSA only: Google tools checklist](https://docs.google.com/document/d/1DXiU7pBxMQogH5G4MFC79ki5xCMt1VlED5Mq-XUINmA/edit?usp=sharing) for creating more accessible files and assets.